 Become a Correctional Officer

-Correctional Officers undertake a front-line role in the prison system interacting with prisoners on a daily basis.
+Correctional Officers work on the frontline in the prison system interacting with prisoners on a daily basis.
 Our officers are responsible for a wide range of duties to ensure the safety, security, and welfare of prisoners in our care.

-Prisoners range from high security, medium security or low security settings and represent a cross section of the community with have a variety of health, cultural and other special needs.
+Our prisons range from high, medium and low security settings and represent a cross section of the community with have a variety of health, cultural and other special needs.

 As a Correctional Officer your duties can include: